FarmVivi/scream/README.md

 Wireshark Dissector
 -------------------------------------------------------------
-A Wireshark dissector is available for analyzing SCReAM audio packets.
+A Wireshark dissector is available for analyzing Scream audio packets.
 This is useful for debugging network issues or analyzing the audio stream.
 See the [wireshark directory](wireshark/) for installation instructions and usage details.